kubernetes-sigs/karpenter/designs/spot-consolidation.md

 ### 3. Optimistically Launch Replacements

 Karpenter could optimistically launch new EC2 instances to probe PCO decision making.
-If PCO launches a cheaper instance type from a CreateFleet request that include the current instance type, we know that the instance is both lower price and lower interruption rate.
+If PCO launches a cheaper instance type from a CreateInstanceFromTypes request that include the current instance type, we know that the instance is both lower price and lower interruption rate.
 If the PCO algorithm selects the current instance type of the running instance, Karpenter would terminate the new instance and leave the current instance running.
 This approach would need to include an optimistic launch cache to minimize the number of optimistic launches.

 * 👍👍👍 Prevents consolidation from regressing to a lowest price allocation strategy
 * 👎 May not make sense for all cloud providers